Akash52/code-daily/DSA/README.md

 	return 0;
 }
 ```
-### 2.Program to find sum of elements in a given array
+### Program to find sum of elements in a given array
 ```cpp
 #include<iostream>
 using namespace std;